-On March 18, 2021, the Company consummated the Initial Public Offering of 34,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units being offered, the "public share"), at \$10.00 per Unit, generating gross proceeds of \$345,000,000, which is discussed in Note 4.
+On March 18, 2021, the Company consummated the Initial Public Offering of 34,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units offered, the "Public Shares"), at \$10.00 per Unit, generating gross proceeds of \$345,000,000, which is discussed in Note 3.

-Simultaneously with the closing of the Initial Public Offering, the Company completed the private sale of 5,933,333 warrants (the "Private Placement Warrants"), at a price of \$1.50 per Private Placement Warrant, which is discussed in Note 5.
+Simultaneously with the closing of the Initial Public Offering, the Company completed the private sale of 5,933,333 warrants (the "Private Placement Warrants"), at a price of \$1.50 per Private Placement Warrant, which is discussed in Note 4.

 Transaction costs amounted to \$20,169,599, consisting of \$6,900,000 of underwriting fee, \$12,075,000 of deferred underwriting fee and \$1,194,599 of other offering costs.
-Of the total transaction costs, \$719,201 was reclassified as non-operating expense in the condensed statement of operations with the rest of the offering costs charged to shareholders' equity.
+Of the total transaction costs, \$719,201 was reclassified as non-operating expense in the statements of operations with the rest of the offering costs charged to shareholders' deficit.
 The transaction costs were allocated based on a relative fair value basis, compared to the total offering proceeds, between the fair value of the public warrant liabilities and the Class A ordinary shares.